-(from Section 3.1)

-Priority 1

-- Enhance

-and Protect

-Vaughan's

-Natural Heritage

-Network

-Design Priorities

-Approach to Meeting the Design Priority

-This hypothetical site is not located in proximity to an existing natural heritage network but it is directly adjacent to a public park (in an urban design brief this would be originally identified through the Context Plan (Section 4.2.1)).
+Design Priorities (from Section 3.1) Approach to Meeting the Design Priority Priority 1 - Enhance and Protect Vaughan's Natural Heritage Network This hypothetical site is not located in proximity to an existing natural heritage network but it is directly adjacent to a public park (in an urban design brief this would be originally identified through the Context Plan (Section 4.2.1)).
 Future development is required to have a positive interface with the open space.
 In this case there are new residential units facing the park with a new multi-use trail.
 There is also a focus on climate change mitigation through the introduction of L.I.D. techniques in the front yard setbacks and open space designs.

-Priority 2 - Respond to Site Context

-There are a number of site criteria that have shaped this demonstration design.
-These include:

-- The site fronts onto an intensification corridor, so an expanded front yard setback of 7m is being used to establish a double row of continuous trees along the street as well as L.I.D.
-Opportunities. - At-grade retail uses encroach up to 50% along the building length.
-As an active use at grade, those retail uses and the podium above them are permitted to encroach up to 50% into the 7m front yard setback. - Through the location of parking below grade, two new semi public open space are provided to animate the central courtyards.

-Priority 3 - A Well Scaled City as a Liveable Environment for People

-There are a number of key rules that have informed the type, massing and organization of the buildings.
-These include:

-- The upper parts of the Mid-Rise buildings are set back from the adjacent school and park to minimize shadow impacts. - A transitional massing (townhouses) has been introduced to mitigate the change in height. - An appropriate building and human scale is provided by locating the massing of the Mid-Rise buildings directly adjacent to the intensification corridor and flanking streets.
+Respond to Site These include: Context • The site fronts onto an intensification corridor, so an expanded front yard setback of 7m is being used to establish a double row of continuous trees along the street as well as L.I.D.
+Opportunities. • At-grade retail uses encroach up to 50% along the building length.
+As an active use at grade, those retail uses and the podium above them are permitted to encroach up to 50% into the 7m front yard setback.
+Through the location of parking below grade, two new semi public open space are provided to animate the central courtyards.
+Priority 3 - A Well Scaled City as a Liveable Environment for People There are a number of key rules that have informed the type, massing and organization of the buildings.
+These include: • The upper parts of the Mid-Rise buildings are set back from the adjacent school and park to minimize shadow impacts.
+A transitional massing (townhouses) has been introduced to mitigate the change in height.
+An appropriate building and human scale is provided by locating the massing of the Mid-Rise buildings directly adjacent to the intensification corridor and flanking streets.
 This creates well framed streets with strong urban edges.

-Priority 4 - A Well-Connected Network that is Safe, Comfortable and Accessible